OpenGamma/OpenSIMM/README.md

     - a unique name,
     - an asset class - one of IR (Interest Rate), CR (Credit), EQ (Equity) or CO (Commodity)
     - the risk type - one of SENSITIVITY or EXPOSURE
-    - the shock type - one of AB (Absolute) or RE (Relative).
+    - the shock type - either AB (Absolute) or RE (Relative).
 If relative then a shift can also be supplied.

 - Risk Factor Base Levels - the base levels describe the starting value for each risk factor